Brutuski/linux-wm-guide/README.md

 ## Installation

-After having installed the desired OS.
-(Links top get started with installing [Arch](https://wiki.archlinux.org/index.php/Installation_guide) and [Ubuntu](https://ubuntu.com/desktop)) open up the terminal.
+After having installed the desired OS, (Links top get started with installing [Arch](https://wiki.archlinux.org/index.php/Installation_guide) and [Ubuntu](https://ubuntu.com/desktop)) open up the terminal.
 On arch you are already on the terminal after a fresh install.
 On Ubuntu you can either press `Ctrl + Alt + Enter` or simply open it from the Gnome App launcher.

 To install i3-gaps simply enter:
 + on Arch: `sudo pacman -S i3-gaps`